marcelosz/OpenDXL-Anomali-STAXX/docs/index.rst

 ============================

-OpenDXL-Anomali-STAXX is a Python client that exports observables (IOCs) from Anomali STAXX and generates messages with the observables into a McAfee DXL (Data Exchange Layer) messaging fabric.
+OpenDXL-Anomali-STAXX is a Python client that exports observables (IOCs) from Anomali STAXX and publishes events with the observables into a McAfee DXL (Data Exchange Layer) messaging fabric.

 How to use it